-Not necessarily.
 The facilitator’s job is to act impartially but to obtain a fair result.
 The system does aim to finalise matters quickly, though.

-No, this is a service designed to help bring taxation disputes to an end.
+It will not be held against you if you refer your case for ADR.
+ADR is a service designed to help bring taxation disputes to an end.
 You must be prepared to listen to what the facilitator tells you and to work towards a conclusion.

-This is a free service by HMRC, but you may have to pay any agent that acts for you.
+ADR is a free service by HMRC, but you may have to pay any agent that acts for you.

 Some common ones relating to low-income taxpayers are disputes involving:

 - payments, including HMRC chasing you for a tax debt

 - fixed penalties for late filing of a tax return or late payment of tax, which you might appeal for example on the grounds of reasonable excuse